warner/lothar-blog/drafts/Testing-SPAKE2-Interoperability/Testing-SPAKE2-Interoperability.md

 bleed through.
 We must glue together local API requirements, the wire format, and the SPAKE2 math itself.

-We'll consider some ``application`` that sits above the ``library`.
+We'll consider some **application** that sits above the **library**.
 You, as the library author, are providing an API to those applications.
-You don't know what they need SPAKE2 for, or how they're going to use it, but your job is to:
+You don't know what they need SPAKE2 for, or how they're going to use it, but your job is to enable:

 * safety: give the application author a decent chance of getting things right
-* interoperability: enable compatibly-written applications (perhaps using different libraries, written in other langauges altogether) get the right results when run against an application using your library
+* interoperability: enable compatibly-written applications (perhaps using different libraries, in other langauges) get the right results when run against an application using your library

 The library API we need to provide is pretty simple, and basically consists of two functions (but which could be expressed in different